KUNLUN & TARIM EXPEDITION, WEST CHINA: DETAILED ITINERARY

 Airport transfers will be provided.

-(There are daily flights into Yushu from Xining, the capital of Qinghai province, which has connecting flights from Beijing, Shanghai, Guangzhou and other gateway cities.
+(There are daily flights into Yushu from Chengdu in Sichuan, which has some intercontinental flights, and from Xining, the capital of Qinghai province, which has connecting flights from Beijing, Shanghai, Guangzhou and other gateway cities.
 We can easily book domestic flights for you on request, even if you are not obtaining your international tickets through us.
-Negotiating Chinese airports is easy.
+Negotiating Chinese airports is fairly easy.
 Almost everyone speaks at least some English and the signage is bilingual and good.
 All announcements are bilingual.)

 Kunlun Range & Tarim Basin Expedition: Day 2 Today we will head off into dramatic landscapes as we travel northwards through gorges and over mountain passes on our way to the remote town of Qumarleb (also known as Qumalai) for an overnight stay.
 Luckily for us, it has a surprisingly comfortable hotel.